|SCULPTURE FOR A SOUTHERN CITY – 2012

 Mr. Wexler produced the gala fund-raising concert "Salute to Slava" for the National Symphony Orchestra at the J. F. Kennedy Center, which was televised nationally by WETA.
 He also provided an environment for the "Boston Pops," starting in 1995.

-Mr. Wexler has taught or guest lectured at the University of Michigan, the State University of New York at Binghamton, the University of Arizona at Tucson, Harvard College, Wellesley Collage and Furman University.
+Mr. Wexler has taught or guest lectured at the University of Michigan, the State University of New York at Binghamton, the University of Arizona at Tucson, Harvard College, Wellesley College and Furman University.

 THE WHITE HOUSE STAGE – 1961